wikimedia/eslint-plugin-no-jquery/docs/rules/no-fx.md

 Disallows `$.fx`.

-📋 This rule is enabled in `plugin:no-jquery/slim`.
+📋 This rule is enabled as an error in `plugin:no-jquery/slim`.

 ## Rule details